-To carry out the causal chain analysis in a specific location, and for a specific environmental problem, in most cases the environmental and socio-economic data and information required to support the causal chain statements will be developed in the analysis.
-Only with a strong scientific backing, will the causal chain analysis be persuasive
+To carry out the causal chain analysis in a specific location and for a specific environmental problem, in most cases, the environmental and socio-economic data and information to support the statements are made in the analysis.
+Only with strong scientific backing, can the causal chain analysis can be persuasive.